ignite/cli/docs/04 Use cases/03_nft/03_nft.md

 };
 ```

-From this we an already launch and deploy our contract.
+From this, we launch and deploy our contract.
 When the blockchain is running and our rest-server is setup, we can now migrate using truffle.
 In the root of our nft directory, we run to migrate truffle

 ```bash